-People can see a huge amount of price difference between Taxi Rides and These Rides which makes them famous in the very short interval of time.
+People can see a huge amount of price difference between Taxi Rides and These Rides which makes them famous in a very short interval of time.
 Another big advantage of Rides is that you can save tons of time.
 The reliable service has also become another reason to make them famous.

 ALSO READ: Tootle app becomes popular for easy ride/travel in Kathmandu

-Famous from every aspect.
+Famous in every aspect!

 And just a few days back